 Under the Jones Act or LHWCA, you can file a lawsuit in federal district court or in Louisiana state court.
 You’re also entitled to a jury trial.
 The best course of action depends on the specifics of your case, which is why having a personal injury attorney at your side can be beneficial.

 - Ensure you’re covered under the Jones Act or LHWCA

 - Help you decide whether to sue in federal or state court

 - Figure out what you’re able to sue for, such as negligence

 - Navigate complicated laws that protect employers or vessel owners

 - File within the three year statute of limitations in Louisiana

 - Get you compensation you deserve to cover medical expenses, lost wages, pain and suffering, and more

-At Cox, Cox, Filo, Camel & Wilson, we have an experienced team of maritime accident attorneys ready to help.
+At the Cox Law Firm, we have an experienced team of maritime accident attorneys ready to help.
 Call 337-436-6611 to schedule your free consultation today.